kfpo/Cyberpunk-Modding-Docs/for-mod-creators/modding-guides/textures-and-luts/creating-a-lut-from-scratch/README.md

 7. "DDS: Use DXT10 Header" -> on
 8. "KTX2: Zstandard Supercompression" -> off
 9. "Save as" (button from bottom-right) -> select `.dds` file (or type name with `.dds`).
-10. Put that `.dds` file in "source" folder of your WolvenKit project.

 <figure><img src="../../../../.gitbook/assets/image (76).png" alt=""><figcaption><p>NVTT correctly set up with the RCM (Resolve Color Managed) LUT in it.</p></figcaption></figure>

 ### WolvenKit again

+1. Put that `.dds` file in `source/raw/base/weather/24h_basic/luts` folder of your WolvenKit project & rename it to `cp2077_gen_lut_nge_v017.dds`.
-1. In WolvenKit top menu click on "Tools" -> "Import Tool".
+2. In WolvenKit top menu click on "Tools" -> "Import Tool".
-2. Select your LUT `.dds` file.
+3. Select your LUT `.dds` file.
-3. Set "TextureGroup" -> `TEXG_Generic_LUT`.
+4. Set "TextureGroup" -> `TEXG_Generic_LUT`.
-4. Uncheck all "IsGamma", "GenerateMipMaps", "IsStreamable", and "PremultiplyAlpha".
+5. Uncheck all "IsGamma", "GenerateMipMaps", "IsStreamable", and "PremultiplyAlpha".
-5. Set "Compression" -> `TCM_None`.
+6. Set "Compression" -> `TCM_None`.

 {% hint style="danger" %}
 If your file doesn't have "RawFormat" as `TRF_HDRFloat`, then something in the DDS importing went wrong, and you need to re-set the format as 32x4f in NVTT.